jayeshsingh62/Drag-Race/README.md

-# Prototype-1
+# Drag-Race
-A prototype containing a car driving down a road with obstacles in its path
+A prototype having split screen with players competing in a drag race